-The Rock Creek and Sylvania Multicultural Centers were founded to address institutional racism and the unique needs of students of color at Portland Community College.
+The Rock Creek, Southeast, and Sylvania Multicultural Centers were founded to address institutional racism and the unique needs of students of color at Portland Community College.
 The programs and services of the Multicultural Centers support the academic achievement, leadership development, and advancement of students of color at PCC.

 The Multicultural Centers are centrally located to provide a safe space that nurtures learning and the achievement of personal and educational goals through cultural enrichment, peer tutoring, mentoring, and leadership activities on campus.

 - Provide access to higher education for students of color.